New Zealand Gallantry and Bravery Awards - The Victoria Cross for New Zealand (VC)

 Recipients of either the British Victoria Cross or the Victoria Cross for New Zealand are entitled to use the postnominal letters V.C. after their names.

-Information on the Victoria Cross Guns, the guns from which over 800 Victoria Crosses have been made since ca.1914, can be found on the website of the Royal Artillery Museum, which is located at the Royal Arsenal, Woolwich, South East London, United Kingdom.
+Information on the Victoria Cross Guns, the guns from which over 800 Victoria Crosses have been made since ca.1914, can be found on the GOV.UK website.

 New Zealand Post’s 2011 ANZAC stamp issue